 Another common error is the assumption that the control inputs directly match airplane bank.
 In other words, you believe if the control yoke is level, the airplane will fly level.
 This is not true.
 The yoke controls the rate at which the airplane banks.
-If the airplane is banked 20° to the left and the control yoke is level, the airplane will stay banked at 20° left until some other force affects it.
+If the airplane is banked $20^{\circ}$ to the left and the control yoke is level, the airplane will stay banked at $20^{\circ}$ left until some other force affects it.
 If you want to return the airplane to level flight, you have to turn the control yoke slightly to the right (move the mouse slightly rightwards) and keep it slightly to the right for a while.
 The airplane will turn slowly rightwards.
-Once it is level with the horizon, bring the control yoke level too.
-Then the airplane will stay level (until some other force changes its orientation).
+Once it is level (until some other force changes its orientation).